 For Men:

-Aim for 7–8 hours of uninterrupted sleep each night which is easier said than done, but worth prioritizing when fertility is your focus.
+Aim for 7–8 hours of uninterrupted sleep per night whenever possible.
+While this isn’t always easy, prioritizing sleep becomes especially impactful when fertility is your focus.

 Sleep hygiene for fertility optimization

-Establishing healthy sleep hygiene habits is one of the most powerful and accessible ways to support reproductive health and improve your chances of conceiving.
-Research shows that consistent, high-quality sleep enhances hormone regulation, reduces stress, and promotes optimal ovarian function, all of which are essential when trying to conceive.
+Establishing strong sleep hygiene for fertility is one of the most accessible and effective ways to support reproductive health.
+Research consistently shows that consistent, high-quality sleep improves hormone regulation, reduces stress signaling, and supports optimal ovarian and testicular function.

-Here are foundational sleep hygiene practices that can help regulate your circadian rhythm, reduce nighttime disruptions, and set the stage for hormone harmony and fertility success:
+These foundational sleep hygiene practices help regulate your circadian rhythm, minimize nighttime disruptions, and create the conditions needed for hormone harmony and fertility success:

 Stick to a consistent bedtime and wake-up time

 Your body’s internal clock, or circadian rhythm, thrives on regularity.
-Going to bed and waking up at the same time each day—even on weekends—helps your body know when to release melatonin, the sleep hormone.
-This rhythm also influences cortisol, insulin, and reproductive hormones like LH and FSH.
-Set an alarm to go to bed, not just to wake up!
+Going to bed and waking up at the same time each day, even on weekends, helps your body know when to release melatonin, the sleep hormone.
+This rhythm also helps regulate cortisol, insulin, and reproductive hormones like LH and FSH.
+Consider setting an alarm to start your bedtime routine, not just to wake up.

 Use red light bulbs or nightlights to reduce melatonin disruption

 Blue and white lights from typical bulbs and screens can suppress melatonin production.
-In contrast, red light mimics the natural sunset and has the least impact on circadian rhythm.
-Swap bedside lamps and nightlights for red-tinted options to signal your brain it’s time to wind down.
+Red light, on the other hand, mimics sunset and has minimal impact on circadian rhythm.
+Swapping bedside lamps or nightlights for red light can gently cue your nervous system toward sleep.

 Avoid blue light 2–3 hours before bed (try blue-light blocking glasses)